nodejs/node/doc/api/fs.markdown

 These stat objects are instances of `fs.Stat`.

-If you want to be notified when the file was modified, not just accessed you need to compare `curr.mtime` and `prev.mtime`.
+If you want to be notified when the file was modified, not just accessed, you need to compare `curr.mtime` and `prev.mtime`.

 _Note: when an `fs.watchFile` operation results in an `ENOENT` error, it will